telstra/MessagingAPI-v2/Getting Started.md

 First step is to create an `App`.
 After you've created and `App`, follow these steps to

 1. Authenticate
-2. Get a provisioned number for Messaging API
+2. Get a provisioned number for Messaging API __Note: The App will not be able to send a message until you have a provisioned number__
 3. Use the Messaging API

 ## Run in Postman